MolCoteH/Crypto/Modular_inverse_Solver.md

 3. Choose whether to use uppercase letters by entering `y` or `n`.

 4. (Optional) Enter a number to start the modular inverse from.
 Leave blank to use default of 0.
+(You can also use negative numbers like -1)

 5. The program will print out the encrypted/decrypted message.